Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 And, again here’s the October 2024 NI 43-101 Technical Report on the 100%-owned W2 project.

 Disclosures/disclaimers: The content of this article is for information only.
 Readers fully understand and agree that nothing contained herein, written by Peter Epstein of Epstein Research [ER], (together, [ER]) about PTX Metals Inc., including but not limited to, commentary, opinions, views, assumptions, reported facts, calculations, etc. is not to be considered implicit or explicit investment advice.
 Nothing contained herein is a recommendation or solicitation to buy or sell any security.
 [ER] is not responsible under any circumstances for investment actions taken by the reader.
 [ER] has never been, and is not currently, a registered or licensed financial advisor or broker/dealer, investment advisor, stockbroker, trader, money manager, compliance or legal officer, and does not perform market-making activities.
 [ER] is not directly employed by any company, group, organization, party, or person.
 The shares of PTX Metals Inc. are highly speculative, and not suitable for all investors.
 Readers understand and agree that investments in small-cap stocks can result in a 100% loss of invested funds.
-It is assumed and agreed upon by readers that they will consult with their own licensed or registered financial advisors before making investment decisions.
+Readers assume and agree that they will consult with their own licensed or registered financial advisors before making investment decisions.

 At the time this article was posted, PTX Metals Inc. was an advertiser on [ER] and Peter Epstein owned shares in the company acquired in the open market.